ickshonpe/bevy_ui_pointer_capture_detector/README.md

 # bevy_ui_pointer_capture_detector

-Plugin that detects if the mouse is over a Bevy Ui Node.
+A plugin that detects if the mouse pointer is above a Bevy Ui Node.

 ## usage